mia-platform/documentation/docs/fast_data/configuration/projection_storer.md

   -r fast-data-inventory-realtime-updater
 ```

-Upon it execution, the cli outputs a series of details regarding generated files, where to find them, possible warnings
+Upon its execution, the cli outputs a series of details regarding generated files, where to find them, possible warnings
 and how to handle generated configs in order to configure a Projection Storer.

 Focusing on the command output, a new folder `out` should have been created.
 The output folder can be customized using the `-o` flag of the cli.